relaxcoin/chaingear/README.md

 [document]
 system = "Ethereum" # type: string
-blockchain_id = "null" # type: string
+genesis_id = "null" # type: string

 # Descriptive data
 [descriptions]
 symbol = "ETH" # type: string
 currency = "ether" # type: string
-short_description = "A Next-Generation Smart Contract and Decentralized Application Platform" # type: string summary = "Ethereum is a community-driven project aiming to decentralize the internet and return it to its democratic roots.
+headline = "A Next-Generation Smart Contract and Decentralized Application Platform" # type: string summary = "Ethereum is a community-driven project aiming to decentralize the internet and return it to its democratic roots.
 It is a platform for building and running applications which do not need to rely on trust and cannot be controlled by any central authority." # type: string coinmarketcap = "Ethereum" # type: string